Lady Avs rally from double-digit deficit to win finale over Friendship

 Singles by Hannah Breedlove, Emma Claire Minter and Addie Grace Porter sandwiched around a Carissa Ball triple brought the Lady Aviators to within a run.
 Harris’ two0-run double put the visitors in front.
 Minter capped the inning with a three-run inside-the-park homer.

-Arnold, Breedlove, Miner, Harris, Smith, Porter and Carissa Ball each banged out two of Winfree Bryant’s 16 hits.
+Arnold, Breedlove, Miner, Harris, Smith, Porter and Cartissa Ball each banged out two of Winfree Bryant’s 16 hits.
 Porter tripled while Savannah Seay and Smith doubled

 Minter pitched the third and fourth innings in relief of starter Ball to get the win.
 Ball returned to the circle in the circle.